-Bringing together different groups for a common project can also help build a sense of community.
+Connect families who may not have met.
+Pair new volunteers with parents who know the school inside out.
+See if the dads club and choir parents can work together to serve food at bingo night.
+Bringing together different groups for a common project can help build a sense of community.
 Look beyond the usual fundraiser or family event to something new that will bring in families who might not otherwise participate.

-This year, families and staff will come together one Saturday in April to make hundreds of tamales in the school kitchen to freeze and sell to families, staff, and community members who preordered them.
+Families and staff come together one Saturday in April to make hundreds of tamales in the school kitchen to freeze and sell to families, staff, and community members who preordered them.
 The PTA pays for a district kitchen staff member to oversee production according to health department codes.
 Parents loan their tamale steamers, and everyone works together with the assistance of on-site staff interpreters.
 Jordan has been pleased with the event’s success in bringing families together.
 “It’s a unique event that’s more important than the money it’s raising,” he says.

 Meeting once a month on Saturdays, students and parents plant or tend vegetables to donate a percentage to Friendship Trays, Charlotte’s meals on wheels program, as well as the food bank.
 Because a high percentage of Berewick’s students qualify for free or reduced-price lunch, some kids benefit directly from food bank donations.
 Everyone benefits from giving back, as well as from the school’s new partnerships and the inclusive culture around growing vegetables.